Deep in Colorado, discover a picture-perfect view: two large, sparkling glacial lakes reflecting some of the nation’s highest peaks.

 Feeling adventurous?
 Get up early to bag 14er Mt.
 Elbert (14,433’), Colorado’s highest peak, or cycle up Independence Pass.

 Or choose a hike or mountain bike ride on the Colorado Trail and Continental Divide Trail: a sage-studded route around the lake, a lake-shore trip to Interlaken, or a rolling path through aspen groves.
+Rent an e-bike on which to explore.
 For a scenic workout, make the climb up Hope Pass that is part of the famed Leadville Race Series 100-mile trail run.

 In the winter, the road is plowed through Twin Lakes, so you can access these trails for magical snowshoeing and Nordic skiing.